Richard Wollheim: Biography

 He retired from that position to take up a professorship at Columbia University (1982–85).
 He then taught at the University of California at Berkeley (1985–2002).
 He chaired the Department at UC Berkeley, 1998–2002.
 Between 1989 and 1996 he split his time between Berkeley and the University of California, Davis, where he was Professor of Philosophy and the Humanities.
 Additionally, he held visiting positions at Harvard University, the University of Minnesota, Graduate Center, CUNY and elsewhere.

 He was elected as a fellow of the British Academy in 1972 and of the American Academy of Arts and Sciences in 1986.

 Wollheim gave several distinguished lecture series.
 He delivered the William James Lectures at Harvard in 1982, published as The Thread of Life (1984) and the Ernst Cassirer Lectures at Yale in 1991, upon which were based his On the Emotions (1999).
 He also gave the Andrew W. Mellon lectures in Fine Arts at the National Gallery of Art in 1984 which, with much elaboration, became his Painting as an Art (1987).

 In 1962, Wollheim published an article "A paradox in the theory of democracy", in which he argued that a supporter of democracy faces a contradiction when he votes.
 On the one hand he wants a particular party or candidate to win, but on the other hand he wants whoever wins the most votes to win.
 This has become known as Wollheim's paradox.

 His Art and its Objects (1968) had a significant impact upon both aesthetics and the philosophy of art.

 In a 1965 essay, 'Minimal Art', he coined the term Minimalism.

 As well as for his work on the philosophy of art, Wollheim was known for his philosophical treatments of depth psychology, especially that of Sigmund Freud, to whose work he had been introduced by his father.

 Wollheim was an honorary affiliate of the British Psychoanalytical Society, to whom he gave an Ernest Jones lecture in 1968 (Note: Published as "The mind and the mind's image of itself" in The International Journal of Psychoanalysis Vol. 50, (Jan 1, 1969) and reprinted in On Art and the Mind (1972).) and in 1991 he was given an award for his services to psychoanalysis by the International Psychoanalytical Association.

 Personal life

 Wollheim married Anne Barbara Denise (1920–2004), daughter of Lieutenant-Colonel George Powell, of the Grenadier Guards, after her divorce from her first husband, the literary critic Philip Toynbee.
 They had twin sons, Bruno and Rupert.
 Their marriage was dissolved in 1967.
 Wollheim married Mary Day Lanier, stepdaughter of Dwight Macdonald, in 1969; their daughter is Emilia.

 Publications

 For an extensive bibliography of Richard Wollheim's publications by a professional bibliographer, see Eddie Yeghiayan's UC-Irvine site.
 See also the 'Philweb' listing.

-Many of Richard Wollheim's publications are outside academic categories.
-Besides books, he published many articles, in journals and edited collections, book reviews, and gallery catalogues for shows.
-He also left writings in manuscript, letters and recordings of his talks.
+Many of Richard Wollheim's writings are in non-academic publications.
+Besides books, he published many articles in journals, edited collections, book reviews, and gallery catalogues for art exhibitions.
+He also left writings in manuscript, letters, and recordings of his talks.